opf/openproject/docs/system-admin-guide/authentication/ldap-authentication/ldap-group-synchronization/README.md

 # Synchronize LDAP and OpenProject groups (Premium feature)

 Note: This feature is available for the Enterprise on-premises only, for OpenProject versions 7.4+.
-For more information and differences to Community Edition, [see this page](https://www.openproject.org/enterprise-edition/).
+For more information and differences to Community edition, [see this page](https://www.openproject.org/enterprise-edition/).

 In OpenProject Enterprise on-premises, you can synchronize LDAP group memberships defined through the [groupOfNames](https://tools.ietf.org/html/rfc4519#section-3.5) LDAP object class.
 This guide assumes that you: